Romani people in Hungary: Music

 The artistry of Hungarian Roma, particularly in music, has become intricately linked with the cultural fabric of the country.
 Influential Hungarian composer Franz Liszt controversially contended that their music formed the core of what was perceived globally as Hungarian music.

+Hip-hop is also popular among Hungarian Roma.

 Cuisine

 Bodag is a type of Romani flatbread frequently accompanied by stuffed cabbage and lecsó.
-In addition to lecsó, bodag ranks among the most recognized Romani dishes in Hungary.
+In addition to lecsó, bodag is among the most recognized Romani dishes in Hungary.
 In certain regions, it is referred to as vakáro, vakarcs, or gypsy bread.
 Bodag shares similarities with Indian naan, Latin American tortilla and Turkish pita.
 A very basic version exists, consisting solely of flour, salt, baking soda, and water.
-While bodag can be seasoned, it is typically enjoyed alongside stews and other succulent dishes.
+While bodag can be seasoned, it is typically eaten alongside stews and other succulent dishes.
 Another popular Hungarian Romani dish is kakaspörkölt.
 Goulash is also popular among Hungarian Roma.
 Romani Platni is a Roma restaurant in Budapest.
+Rigójancsi is a chocolate cake named after the famous Hungarian Roma violinist.